 At the end of this process, you will receive a message saying “Submission accepted by ECHA” if the application has been successful, or “Case rejected by ECHA” if the application has been rejected.

-For more information, please refer to chapter 6 of the Biocides Submission Manual – Technical Guide: using R4BP 3 for biocide applications.
+For more information, please refer to chapter 6 of the Biocides Submission Manual – BSM Technical Guide: BSM Technical guide: How to use R4BP 3 .

-Accepted applications will be forwarded to the respective evaluating authority – i.e. to the MSCA nominated by the applicant during the submission process or to ECHA, e.g. for an assessment of technical equivalence.
-Once forwarded, the application will be validated and then evaluated.
+Accepted applications will be forwarded to the MSCA nominated by the applicant during the submission process or to ECHA, e.g. for an assessment of technical equivalence.

 The following steps will normally be performed by your competent authority when your case is processed: